As an ambigram designer, you may think you know ambigrams.

 Now think about it, it’s simple why there are two general categories of ambigrams: geometric and mind.
 There is the art, and there is the viewer.
 If “something happens” to the art, then we have a geometric transformation resulting in a geometric ambigram.
 If “something happens” to the spectator’s mind, we have a mind transformation resulting in a mind ambigram.

 There are a lot of questions that come to my mind right now.
 How many geometric transformations are there?
 How many mind transformations are there?
 These are two completely different studies, but still they are too close, since the result is a form of art we all love, ambigrams.
 More than that, is there any other horizon that we have not yet discovered or invented?
-If so, what can possible be out there and noone has ever been?
+If so, what can possible be out there and no one has ever been?

+Yes my friend, I mean just that.
 With all that said, are you ready for the journey?

-I hope so, so let’s jump into…
+Superb!
+So let’s jump into…

 CUT!
 CUT!